 Other expense for the nine months ended September 30, 2003 was \$312.5 million compared to \$276.2 million, for the same period in 2002.
 Other expense for the nine months ended September 30, 2003 increased \$36.3 million or 13.1% over the same period in 2002.
 This increase was primarily due to an increase in interest expense, including both corporate and project level interest expense.
 The increase in interest expense is due to increased debt balances and the completion of certain construction projects, which resulted in a reduction in the amount of capitalized interest in 2003 compared to 2002.
-This increase was partially offset by ceasing to record interest expense on debt, such as certain NRG Energy corporate level debt and NRG FinCo debt, where it was determined that such interest would not be paid due to NRG Energy's bankruptcy filing.
+This increase was partially offset by ceasing to record interest expense or debt where it is probable that such interest would not be paid, such as the NRG Corporate level debt (primarily bonds) and NRG Finance Company debt (construction revolver) due to NRG Energy's bankruptcy filing.
 Other expense was also adversely affected due to an unfavorable mark-to-market on certain interest rate swaps not accounted for as cash flow hedges and an unfavorable mark-to-market of the British pound sterling 160 million corporate level debt.